-The duty holder should arrange for such appliances to be inspected and testing where appropriate.
+The duty holder should arrange for inspection and pat test certification for such appliances where appropriate.

 These appliances in the past may have been missed as they were deemed to be neither part of a fixed wire inspection (EICR) or portable appliance test (PAT).

-The duty holder may decide to get these appliances tested during a portable appliance test but should be aware that the appliance will need to be isolated at the consumer unit and ‘locked out’, in order to carry out a full test.
+The duty holder may decide to get these appliances tested during a portable appliance test.
+However they should be aware that the appliance will need to be isolated at the consumer unit and ‘locked out’, in order to carry out a full test.

-The person carrying out this testing should have the correct equipment to do safe isolation and have the experience and qualifications to do so.
+The person carrying out this testing should have the correct equipment to do safe isolation.
+They must also have the experience and qualifications to do so.

 They should be able to present the proof of qualifications upon request.

-As this procedure is more technical and intrusive and time consuming than a normal test the duty holder should be aware of the details and costings beforehand.
+This procedure is more technical and intrusive and time consuming than a normal test.
+The duty holder should be aware of the details and costings beforehand.

 For more information about pat test certifications please contact me.